nxrighthere/ValveSockets-CSharp/README.md

 `NetworkingMessage.length` length of the payload.

-`NetworkingMessage.connection` the connection ID from which the message came from.
+`NetworkingMessage.connection` connection ID from which the message came from.

-`NetworkingMessage.channel` the channel number the message was received on.
+`NetworkingMessage.channel` channel number the message was received on.

 ### Classes
 #### NetworkingSockets
 Contains a managed pointer to the sockets.

-`NetworkingSockets.CreateListenSocket(string ip, ushort port)`
+`NetworkingSockets.CreateListenSocket(string ip, ushort port)` creates a socket that listens for incoming connections which initiated by `NetworkingSockets.Connect()` function.
+Returns a socket ID.

 `NetworkingSockets.Connect(string ip, ushort port)` initiates a connection to a foreign host.
 Returns a local connection ID.